-We use natural gas, kerosene and Bunker C (especially, low-sulfur heavy oil) at JR East's thermal power plants.
+We use natural gas, kerosene and Bunker C (low-sulfur heavy oil) at JR East's thermal power plants.
 When these fuels burn, however, nitrogen oxides (NOx), sulfur oxides (SOx), and particulate matter (PM) are emitted.
+In the fiscal year ending in March 2010, increases to the operating rates at our thermal power plants resulted in increased NOx emissions.

 We endeavor both to control the generation of these substances and to reduce the total amount of emissions by installing denitrification equipment, low-NOx burners and dust collectors at the plants.